 BeerSelfie: Absolutely – cans are the way to go for the outdoors if you ask me.
 Let’s flip it around – when you’ve got someone asking you for a recommendation, what’s the first one that comes to mind?

 Brittany Healy: Definitely depends on what style of beer they’re looking for.
 Typically, when someone comes into Faction, I want to start them off with Faction Pale as it’s the perfect embodiment of what we do best.
 If they’re looking for something really crisp and refreshing, Hipster Conformant is the go-to.
 Puddy Porter is my Dark recommendation, it’s the perfect porter in my opinion.
 If they’re into sour beers, Sante Adairius is my top recommendation; Barrelhouse also has an outstanding barrel program.
 Past that, pretty much anything from Urban Roots and Ghost Town.

-BeerSelfie: No on can say you’re not well versed in the offerings out there!
+BeerSelfie: No one can say you’re not well-versed in the offerings out there!
 So, given that, let’s paint a picture: you’re mixing up a sweet 6-pack for a trade – what’s going in the box that you’re sending out?